We give people the chance to help us shape health services in lots of ways including:

 Many of our documents are produced in an ‘easy read’ version using pictures and simple words which helps people with learning difficulties.
 We also offer any of our information in different languages and formats including for visually impaired people and hard of hearing.

-In 2019, we have pledged to make more videos explaining our work and how local people can tell us what they think.
+We pledged to make more videos explaining our work and how local people can tell us what they think.
 These videos will have subtitles, sound, and can be produced in other languages.
 We will share them on this website, Facebook and Twitter and in some GP surgeries.

 If you know someone who needs any of our information in a different format, please let us know by calling 03000 424903 or emailing firstname.lastname@example.org.
 If they can’t speak English, we can find someone to talk with them for us.